deresegetachew/quote-copilot/README.md

 - Automatically resume once responses are in
 - followup if no response or send new RFQ, and flag for human in the loop

-1. 🧠 Analyze RFQ Offers
+5. 🧠 Analyze RFQ Offers

 - Use LLM or logic to compare offers
 - Sort by:
-  - Certifications (EASA, FAA, etc.)
+  - Certifications
   - Price
   - Delivery time
 - in the future this can be based on rules defined per tenant / product